google/zetasql/docs/query-syntax.md

 + [`privacy_unit_column`][dp-privacy-unit-id]: The column that represents the privacy unit column.
 Replace `column_name` with the path expression for the column.
-The first identifier in the path can start with either a table name or a column name that is visible in the `FROM` clause.
+The first identifier in the path can start with either a table name or a column name that's visible in the `FROM` clause.
 + [`group_selection_strategy`][dp-group-selection-strategy]: Determines how
   differential privacy is applied to groups.